sassoftware/sas-container-recipes/addons/ide-jupyter-python3/README.md

 # How to Build

 ```
-# This is using the default name of the SAS Viya programming-only Docker image build \
+# This is using the default name of the SAS Viya programming-only Docker image

+docker build \
     --file Dockerfile \
     --build-arg BASEIMAGE=svc-auth-demo \
     --build-arg BASETAG=latest \